cuzv/RRNavigationBar/README.md

 - `backIndicatorTransitionMaskImage`
 - `rr_forceShadowImageHidden`

-Try not change `translucent` property, which is may cause navigationBar flash when animation complete with extends container ViewController's view backgroundColor.
-Especially in iOS 11, it will cause navigationBar corruption during push animation.
+**Try not change `translucent` property once you setup**, which is may cause navigationBar flash when animation complete with extends container ViewController's view backgroundColor.

+Especially in iOS 11, it will cause navigationBar corruption during (push) animation & ViewController's contentView(UIScrollView) jump.

 Set `hidden`property will have no effect, try use `setBackgroundImage:forBarMetrics:` & `shadowImage` make navigationBar invisible.

+If you don't want to be impacted for specific `UINavigationController`, use those methods execude it.

+- `RRNavigationBarExcludeImpactBehaviorForClass`
+- `RRNavigationBarExcludeImpactBehaviorForInstance`

 ## License